E-commerce App Market Size and Share

 By Product Category: Quick-Commerce Redefines Convenience

 Fashion and apparel accounted for 28.66% of revenue in 2025, buoyed by frequent replenishment and social media-inspired loops.
 Grocery and FMCG, however, are forecast to post a 9.11% CAGR as 10-minute delivery compresses last-mile costs through hyper-local dark stores.
-India’s Zepto and Blinkit operated 800 micro-fulfillment centers by late 2025, capturing 12% of grocery spend in Mumbai and Bengaluru.
+By late 2025, Zepto and Blinkit, both hailing from India, had set up 800 micro-fulfillment centers, seizing 12% of the grocery expenditure in Mumbai and Bengaluru.

 Geography Analysis